 "We are thrilled for our fans in the United States that the ESPN networks will be the exclusive home of our league there," said Mark Cohon, Commissioner of the CFL.

 "This is a powerful showcase for our talented athletes, our exciting brand of football, and the CFL itself, a league with a proud history but, more importantly, a bright future."

-A minimum of 17 regular season games and the Eastern and Western Finals will be televised live on ESPN, ESPN2 or ESPNEWS.
+A minimum of 17 regular season games and the Eastern Final will be televised live on ESPN, ESPN2 or ESPNEWS.
 The 102nd Grey Cup will be televised live exclusively on ESPN2.
 All other CFL games will be available to fans live on ESPN3 across computers, smartphones, tablets and connected devices.